Hauptmannhuy/space-invaders-8080emulator/readme.md

 You can either play the game or use debugger.

-To run debugger you how to specify path and exactly debugger flag.
+To run debugger you have to specify path and debugger flag.

 To run the game you have to simply specify -p flag
 ####  run emulator